kenzonagari/SEIF10-Project3/README.md

-# SEIF10-Project3
+# HealthcarePal
-Project 3 - MERN Full-stack app
+GA SEIF 10 Project 3 - MERN-based full-stack app

-(Kenzo's Branch)

 ## Motivation

-Kenzo wrote this: "The healthcare app is an idea"
+HealthcarePal is a one-stop healthcare app for both patients and healthcare professionals to use, which covers appointment booking, appointment record-keeping and other things.